Project location | Project overview |

 - February 2004-early 2003 - NA workshops

-WisDOT and others have several projects in the development phase (Interim improvements) that will enhance the function of US 51 until the construction of Environmental Assessment improvements are scheduled.
+WisDOT and others have several projects in the development phase (Programmed Projects) that will enhance the function of US 51 until the construction of Environmental Assessment improvements are scheduled.

 - The EA will document the development of alternatives that will address corridor needs that are anticipated to meet the federal fiscal constraint requirement.
 There is no scheduled construction activity.